JonathanTrevatt/autonomous_robot_explorer/README.md

 Instructions to download code to ROS workspace:
 ------------------
 First time:
-Github account settings -> developer settings -> personal access tokens -> Tokens (classic) -> generate new token (classic) \n
+Github account settings -> developer settings -> personal access tokens -> Tokens (classic) -> generate new token (classic)\
-Give name (e.g. "metr4202")
+Give name (e.g. "metr4202")\
-Set expiration to 90 days
+Set expiration to 90 days\
-Tick all permissions on
+Tick all permissions on\
-Generate
+Generate\
-This gives you a password to use to access git via commandline
+This gives you a password to use to access git via commandline\

-To save credentials (WARNING - in plain text!): git config --global credential.helper store
+To save credentials (WARNING - in plain text!): git config --global credential.helper store\

 Instructions to git commit (for reference):
 ----------------------